🔒

 04

-Preferred Return Structure: Both Tier 1 (15%) and Tier 2 (7%) receive predetermined returns before any GP participation.
+Preferred Return Structure: Tier 1 (15%) and Tier 2 (target 10–12%) receive predetermined returns before any GP participation.
 Cumulative compounding ensures investors are made whole before promote flows.

 05

-Operating revenue and cost projections are based on preliminary market analysis and comparable facility data.
+Operating revenue and cost projections are based on the FuturePlay Programming & Revenue Modeler (v3.0) and preliminary market analysis using comparable facility data.
 These figures represent management targets and should be evaluated accordingly.
-Investors should review the full pro forma model available in this data room for detailed assumptions.